openbabel/documentation/Fingerprints/spectrophore.rst

 search.
 Depending on the desired output, the stereospecificity of
 |specs| can be specified by the user using the ``-s`` option:

-- No stereospecificity (default). |specs| are generated using cages that are not stereospecific.
+- No stereospecificity (default):
+    |specs| are generated using cages
+    that are not stereospecific.
 For most applications, these |specs|
     will suffice.

+- Unique stereospecificity:
-- Unique stereospecificity. |specs| are generated using unique stereospecific cages.
+    |specs| are generated using unique
+    stereospecific cages.

-- Mirror stereospecificity.
+- Mirror stereospecificity:
     Mirror stereospecific |specs| are
     |specs| resulting from the mirror enantiomeric form of the input
     molecules.

 The differences between the corresponding data points of unique and mirror stereospecific |specs| are very small and require very long calculation times to obtain a sufficiently high quality level.
-This increased quality level is triggered by the accuracy setting and will result in calculation times being increased by at least a factor 100.
+This increased quality level is triggered by the accuracy setting and will result in calculation times being increased by at least a factor of 100.
 As a consequence, it is recommended to apply this increased accuracy only in combination with a limited number of molecules, and when the small differences between the stereospecific |specs| are really critical.
 However, for the vast